contao/docs/docs/manual/contributing/_index.en.md

 **Congratulations!** You have just created a pull request for the official Contao documentation!
 The community will now review your pull request and (possibly) suggest changes.

+{{% notice info %}}
+In the distributed versioning system Git and thus also on GitHub, proposals are created as so-called "pull requests".
+Since you do not have permission to commit changes directly to the official repository, you submit a a request to the repository's authorizers to "pull" your changes into the official repository.
+"to pull" your changes into the official repository.
+{{% /notice %}}

+### Adding further changes before the pull request

+If you want to edit more content before the pull request, for example by making adjustments to corresponding translations, switch to your fork instead and select the newly created branch.
+Here you can make your additional changes and comment them.

+Then you can finally start the pull request via "Contribute/Open pull request".

 ### Fork update